eGuardianDev/University-Work/( 3 ) third Year/( 5 ) Fifth semester/Readme.md

 - Numerical analysis
 - Socio-legal aspects of information technologies

-### Extra curriculums (that I enrolled in) - Waiting to confirm..
+### Extra curriculums (that I enrolled in)
-- Set theory
-- Compilators introduction
-- Analytical mechanics ( probably will leave it )
-- Active information security ( on queue, probably will leave it )
+- Introduction to compilers
+- Semantics of programming languages